bedartha/qapers/README.md

 # qapers
-A simple bash script to manage your PDF library
+A simple bash script to manage your library of scientific papers

 qapers is a simple bash script manages a library of PDF files by allowing the user to quickly find a file, open it in the default PDF viewer, and